-The soil cover is quite fertile and the long period over which the land has been cultivated has further enhanced the productivity of this piece of ground, so with good management some pretty good yields are achieved.
+The soil cover is quite fertile and the long period over which the land has been cultivated has further enhanced the productivity of this piece of ground so, with good management, some pretty good yields are achieved.

 A large variety of crops is produced and includes soft fruit and a broad range of vegetables.
-In the early days the usual range of potatoes, beans, brassicas and roots was the standard fare, but now more exotic crops, like asparagus, salsify, cavala nero feature widely in the rotations.
+In the early days the usual range of potatoes, beans, brassicas and roots was the standard fare, but now more exotic crops, like asparagus, salsify, cavala nero feature in the rotations.
 One or two apple and pear trees have also appeared to augment the logan berries and autumn raspberries, strawberries and currants.

 Bentley Allotments – autumn 2016

 Tending an allotment is good exercise.
-Plot holders enjoy working their pieces of land and the satisfaction of “growing your own” is a real bonus and there is plenty of bartering and free advice available.
+Plot holders enjoy working their pieces of land, and the satisfaction of “growing your own” is a real bonus and there is plenty of bartering and free advice available.

-There are, currently a number of vacant sites, which we would like to see in full use.
 Perhaps you might consider taking on a plot or, if this seems a little daunting, joining with someone to share a site.